 When exactly the Ghana Empire was formed is not exactly known, but could be as early as c.500 A.D.
-However, the Empire, mostly compose of the Soninke people reached its height around 900 to the 1070s.
+However, the Empire, mostly composed of the Soninke people reached its height around 900 to the 1070s.

 Koumbi Saleh was the capital of the Ghana Empire now located some 322 kilometres (200 miles) north of present-day Bamako, the capital of Mali.
 Archaeological records show that the city was spread over an area of 45 hectares with a population of more than 50,000 people.
-The Archaeological site have also shown the presence of a significant mosque, a large public square, and housings of one storey made with mud-dried bricks, pounded earth and wood or stone.
+The Archaeological sites have also shown the presence of a significant mosque, a large public square, and housings of one storey made with mud-dried bricks, pounded earth and wood or stone.

 According to the Andalusian Muslim historian, geographer, and traveller, Muhammad al-Bakri (1040-1094) who visited the Empire in 1076, Koumbi Saleh was well irrigated where many vegetables were grown for consumption.

 King and Government